-То Use Description Pause Pause playback.
-Play ©K) Resume playback when the movie is paused or during rewind/advance.
-Advance/ rewind ◆ Press ◀ to rewind, ▶ to advance.
+To Use Description Pause Pause playback.
+Play ©K Resume playback when the movie is paused or during rewind/advance.
+Advance/ rewind Press ◀ to rewind, ▶ to advance.
 Speed increases with each press, from 2× to 4× to 8× to 16×.
 If playback is paused, the movie rewinds or advances one frame at a time; keep the button pressed for continuous rewind or advance.
-Adjust volume Rotate the multi selector to adjust volume.
-Return to full-frame playback P Press ▲ or ▶ to exit to full-frame playback.
+You can also rotate the multi selector to rewind or advance when playback is paused.
+Adjust volume S Frid Rotate the main command dial to adjust volume.
+Return to full-frame playback / D Press ▲ or ▶ to exit to full-frame playback.